304 North Cardinal St.

 At this point, it’s important to clarify what is organic and what isn’t.
 Organic gardening is preferred to conventional gardening by many home gardeners due to the focus on preserving and enhancing the natural biodiversity of the soil, as well as the safety factor of avoiding synthetically-produced chemicals such as fertilizers and pesticides.

 That being said, it can be hard to know what is considered safe for organic gardening and what isn’t when learning how to start a garden.
-In general, if a product itself is brightly coloured or requires a lot of special safety equipment to use, it might not be organic (it’s likely a synthetic chemical).
-If you’re worried that something you’re considering using in your garden might not be considered “organic”, refer to this list of common ways that chemicals and other contaminants can sneak into your garden.
+In general, if a product itself is brightly colored or requires a lot of special safety equipment to use, it might not be organic (it’s likely a synthetic chemical).

 The third phase of starting a garden is learning how to care for and maintain your new garden.